In this guide 8 sections

 Vasomotor Symptoms: The Mechanism Behind Night Sweats

 At night, this mechanism is catastrophic for sleep architecture.
-A vasomotor event — a hot flush lasting 2–5 minutes — is sufficient to fragment sleep.
-You wake mid-cycle, your core temperature drops as sweat evaporates, you feel cold and pull blankets on, then 20 minutes later another flush begins.
+A vasomotor event, a hot flush lasting 2 to 5 minutes, is sufficient to fragment sleep.
+You wake mid cycle, your core temperature drops as sweat evaporates, you feel cold and pull blankets on, then 20 minutes later another flush begins.
 Your sleep is no longer consolidated.
 You’re cycling through multiple micro-awakenings, never achieving the deep, continuous sleep your brain needs for restoration.

 This is why night sweats aren’t merely uncomfortable.
 They’re a direct neurobiological disruption of sleep consolidation.